Young Researchers Fund

 "This has been my first summer school and I really appreciate being part of it.
 What I love about this summer school is that the course is not so huge.
 You can get in touch with other students and professors and share advice.
 Everyone is so helpful.
 Also, the location is perfect, small and cozy.
 I like it."

-We want to thank Santander Universitäten for its support which also makes sure that this exchange will continue for the next several years.
+We want to thank Santander Universitäten for its support which also makes sure that this exchange will continue for the next couple of years.

 Learn more about Santander Summer School.